 1,100 Again (#13)

-It wasn't long before Mitchell welcomed Chien to the battlefield by once again reclaiming the record in August, again in a live venue, again by exactly 1,100 points, and again with an intentional surrender at that precise mark.
+Less than six months passed before Mitchell welcomed Chien to the battlefield by once again reclaiming the record, again by exactly 1,100 points, and again with an intentional surrender at that precise mark.
 Whether or not the 1,100 was meant to evoke 1.1 million, the number was now, unmistakably, a specific choice.

-After the game, Mitchell commented simply, "Some say I'm being cocky.
+After the game, Mitchell commented on the points he threw away, saying simply, "Some say I'm being cocky.
 Some say I'm being lazy.
 I say, I'm being Billy Mitchell."

 He went on to declare, "there's one more thing I have to take care of," and proceeded, at that very moment, to start a game of Donkey Kong Jr. Four hours later, he would reclaim the Jr. world record from Mark Kiehl.